atomrc/cyclejs-auth0/README.md

 }

 function main(sources) {
-    const ProtectedComponent = protect(Component); //now the component is protected
+    const ProtectedComponent = protect(MyComponent); //now the component is protected

     //when the component is initiated it will lookup for a jwt token in localStorage
     //if no token is found, it will spawn the auth0 login form